AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 |edge-active-standby|

 ..
 Important::
     *  The Active-Standby Preemptive setting is per site or location and is decided when you create the first Edge Gateway for that site.
 You cannot choose a different setting when you add more Edge Gateways to that site.
-For more information about preemptive and non-preemptive active-standby modes, see `Active-Standby <http://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby>`_.
+For more information about preemptive and non-preemptive active-standby modes, see `Active-Standby`_.

 Transitive Routing